r3fang/snATAC/README.md

 ## Introduction
-snATAC is a Ren-lab in-house analysis pipeline for single-nucleus ATAC-seq (snATAC-seq).
+snATAC is a Ren-lab in-house bioinformatics pipeline for single-nucleus ATAC-seq (snATAC-seq).

 ## Requirements